Las Presillas Bajas is a very small town in a spectacular setting.

 In summer, to recreate your view, you should especially take advantage of the first hours of the morning and the sunsets, with surprising skies: you will never forget the red sunsets, guaranteed.
 The reason to "look" at the beginning and end of the day is due to the intensity of the light on this earth, which makes colors flat in the middle of the day and barely distinguishable.

 Throughout the year the rich vegetation, the colors, and the walks from the small town along the spectacular promenade that leads to the Majada Redonda, leave us with the feeling of living in an authentic oasis: palm trees, palmettos, fig trees, oleanders, asparagus, flowers, thyme and all the aromatics of the area at the edges of the sandy boulevard that make up a spectacular path.
-The mountain is full of esparto grass, sage, mongoose ... be careful trying them, there is nothing more bitter in the world.
+The mountain is full of esparto grass, sage, mongoose ... be careful to taste them, there is nothing more bitter in the world.

 Las Presillas Bajas is a totally quiet place, surrounded by unspoiled landscape, a destination for relaxation, away from the crowds even in the middle of summer, no road, no bars, no shops.